-- 1. Volunteering regularly to assist in the school office and/or on campus - 2.
+- 1. Volunteering regularly to assist in the school office and/or on campus and/or through serving on the Parent Service Organization board or one of its committees. - 2.
 Supporting ACA's material structure through donation of a unique talent or service, and - 3.
 Providing financial assistance to ACA via participation in our annual giving campaigns-the Community Investment Campaign and Arizona Public School Tax Credit Drive.
 ACA is a non-profit, 501(c)3 corporation; as such, all gifts to ACA are tax deductible.

 Since only 80% of ACA's budget income actually comes from the state, all donations are absolutely vital to the health of the school.
-These donations directly address the reality (the bottom line) that ACA is not just a public school, but an institution that relies on the partnership with our families to help provide our students with a unique and worthwhile education.
+These donations directly address the reality (the bottom line) that ACA is not just a public school, but a unique institution that relies on the partnership with our families to help provide our students with a unique and worthwhile education.